rust-lang/rust/src/doc/rustc-dev-guide/src/traits-lowering-rules.md

       ) :-
         // But only if the trait is implemented, and the conditions from
         // the associated type are met as well:
-        Implemented(Self: Trait<P1..Pn>),
+        Implemented(Self: Trait<P1..Pn>)
-        WC1
+        && WC1
     }

 The next rule covers implied bounds for the projection.
-In particular, the `Bounds` declared on the associated type must be proven to hold to show that the impl is well-formed, and hence we can rely on them from elsewhere.
+In particular, the `Bounds` declared on the associated type must be proven to hold to show that the impl is well-formed, and hence we can rely on them elsewhere.

     // XXX how exactly should we set this up?
 Have to be careful;